Contents

 Why use the User Content Tile?

 Authors use the User Content Tile if they want to collect information from the viewers of their stack.
 For example they could be asking viewers to add links to research or reports that are related to the work reported in the stack.
 They could be asking viewers to share images or sounds related to the work reported in the stack.
 Another example is when the author has created the the stack to support a round table discussion; the author may then use the User Content tile to allow all participants in the round table discussion to add materials for inclusion in the discussion.
-The tile titled Your Ideas in this example ePoster is a User Content tile.
+The tile titled Your Ideas in this example stack is a User Content tile.

 Using the User Content Tile